ML-7641-Fall-2022/RoboChef/README.md

 ```text
 0.939857
 ```
-## Getting Recommendations for any user :
+## Getting Recommendations for any new user :

 **Final piece is to integrate any user into our user-recipe interaction matrix and create a recommendation function that would find the list of nearest neighbors and fork out recommendations based on the collaborative filtering technique discussed above**